 If you don’t mind moving around a little, I recommend spending a few days in the southern part of the park and then a few days up north.
 Lodges in the Old Faithful area or Grant Village can be paired with the lodges in Mammoth Hot Springs or Roosevelt to dramatically cut down on your drive time between sights.

-Yellowstone lodges are some of the most competitive places to stay in any national park!
-To book a room, you’ll need to be ready to make your reservations in May the year before your trip.
+Yellowstone National Park lodges are some of the most competitive places to stay in any national park!
+To book a room, you’ll need to be ready to make your reservations 13 months in advance of your trip.

 Yellowstone Campgrounds